Setting up a DD-WRT VPN on your wifi router offers two key advantages:

 Finally, most routers don't have high-performance hardware, and using a VPN requires encrypting and decrypting data on the fly.
 This process consumes a lot of resources, and lower-end routers might not be able to keep up with your bandwidth demands, considerably cutting your overall speed.

-- 14 Choosing the best DD-WRT router for VPNs
+- How to choose the best DD-WRT router for VPNs